Campus Compact: History

 In 2009, Campus Compact moved its national office from the campus of Brown University in Providence, Rhode Island to the Downtown Crossing district of Boston, Massachusetts.
 They currently have an office space at the Non-Profit Center.

 In 2016, Campus Compact celebrated their 30th anniversary and circulated an Action Statement.
 This commitment of more than 400 college and university presidents expressed shared goals and enhanced action throughout the network regarding the public purpose of higher education.

 In March 2020, Campus Compact's biennial national conference was cancelled due to the continuing spread of COVID-19.
 Despite the cancelation, Campus Compact offered the Compact20 Virtual Gathering from May 11, 2020 - May 13, 2020, a free virtual conference that provided opportunities for learning, networking, and pursuing ongoing commitments.

 In July 2020, Due to multiple institutions rapidly changed from in-person to online learning.
-The Fusion Course created by Campus Compact aims to provide critical training and support for faculty as they adapt to online teaching.
+The Fusion Course created by Campus Compact aimed to provide critical training and support for faculty as they adapt to online teaching.
 It also offered instruction on integrating community engagement methodologies into existing curricula to improve the quality of course delivery and foster student engagement.
 Through this faculty development course, individuals learned how to infuse community-based learning into online classes to give students hands-on experiences that will strengthen understanding, create connections to the larger community, and improve student retention rates.

 In January 2022, Campus Compact's Board of Directors announced that Bobbie Laur had been appointed the organization's next president, effective February 15, 2022.
-Laur previously served as associate vice president for outreach at Towson University and simultaneously serves as executive director of the Coalition of Urban and Metropolitan Universities (CUMU).
+Laur previously served as associate vice president for outreach at Towson University and simultaneously served as executive director of the Coalition of Urban and Metropolitan Universities (CUMU).

 In March 2022, Campus Compact, a national coalition of colleges and universities working to advance the public purposes of higher education, has named 173 student civic leaders from 38 states to the 2022 cohort of Newman Civic Fellows.

+In 2022, one of the constituent bodies (Campus Compact Midatlantic - previously the Maryland-District of Columbia Campus Compact left Campus Compact and now operates independently as Transform Midatlantic.